shaikaymaan18-sketch/Shaik/tools/README.md

 - `lanczos_gen.c`
 - `clang-format.sh`: Runs `clang-format` on the entire codebase.
     * Requires: clang

-- `unused-strings.sh`: Finds unused strings in Android `strings.xml` files.
+## Android
-    * It's recommended to run this after almost any Android change; this operation is relatively fast.
+It's recommended to run these scritps after almost any Android change, as they are relatively fast and important both for APK bloat and CI.

+- `unused-strings.sh`: Finds unused strings in `strings.xml` files.
+- `stale-translations.sh`: Finds translated strings that aren't present in the source `strings.xml` file.

 ## Translations